theNewDynamic/oregonsadventurecoast.com/content/blog/events-are-back-on-oregon-s-adventure-coast.md

 ### EVENTS IN JULY 2020

-**July 3, 2021** - [Bay Area Fireworks Extravaganza Over the Bay](https://www.oregonsadventurecoast.com/event/july-3rd-july-4th-on-oregon-s-adventure-coast/) _*NEW: This year, the fireworks can be seen from the Coos Bay Boardwalk, all along Front Street and Highway 101 to the North Bend Boardwalk.*_
+**July 3, 2021** - [Bay Area Fireworks Extravaganza Over the Bay](https://www.oregonsadventurecoast.com/event/july-3rd-july-4th-on-oregon-s-adventure-coast/) _NEW: This year, the fireworks can be seen from the Coos Bay Boardwalk, all along Front Street and Highway 101 to the North Bend Boardwalk._

-**July 17-25, 2021** - [Oregon Coast Music Festival Events](https://www.oregonsadventurecoast.com/event/41st-annual-oregon-coast-music-festival/) _*OCMA Orchestra Concerts will not happen again in 2021, however, multiple outdoor concert events are scheduled*_
+**July 17-25, 2021** - [Oregon Coast Music Festival Events](https://www.oregonsadventurecoast.com/event/41st-annual-oregon-coast-music-festival/) _OCMA Orchestra Concerts will not happen again in 2021, however, multiple outdoor concert events are scheduled_

 ### EVENTS IN AUGUST 2021

-**August 10 & 11, 2021** - [IN A LANDSCAPE: Classical Music in the Wild at Shore Acres](https://www.oregonsadventurecoast.com/event/in-a-landscape-classical-music-in-the-wild/) _*Tickets are limited!* A special concert with pianist Hunter Noack as he brings his 9’ Steinway to the gardens at Shore Acres._
+**August 10 & 11, 2021** - [IN A LANDSCAPE: Classical Music in the Wild at Shore Acres](https://www.oregonsadventurecoast.com/event/in-a-landscape-classical-music-in-the-wild/) _Tickets are limited!_ A special concert with pianist Hunter Noack as he brings his 9’ Steinway to the gardens at Shore Acres.

 **August 13-15, 2021** - [Charleston Seafood, Beer & Wine Festival](https://www.oregonsadventurecoast.com/event/annual-charleston-seafood-festival/) _in the Charleston Marina.
 Enjoy delicious Oregon seafood while listening to a variety of great bands._

-**August 28-29, 2021** - [Blackberry Arts Festival](https://www.oregonsadventurecoast.com/event/annual-blackberry-arts-festival/) _in Downtown Coos Bay, this juried arts festival presents the best of the Blackberry!
-In food items, art items and more._

 ### EVENTS IN SEPTEMBER 2021